sparkflows/sparkflows-docs/docs/time-series/time_series_feature_engineering.rst

 Fire Insights provides a number of Processors for Feature Engineering of Time Series Data.
 These include:

+.. list-table:: Update New features where needed
+   :widths: 10 40
+   :header-rows: 1

+   * - Features
+     - Description
+   * - DateTimeFieldExtract
-* DateTimeFieldExtract : Extracts year, month, day of month, hour, minute, second and week of year from timestamp/date columns.
+     - Extracts year, month, day of month, hour, minute, second and week of year from timestamp/date columns.
+   * - MovingWindowingFunctions
-* MovingWindowingFunctions : Calculates the moving values using the given function.
+     - Calculates the moving values using the given function.
+   * - WindowingAnalytics
-* WindowingAnalytics : Window Analytics Functions
+     - Window Analytics Functions

 DateTimeFieldExtract
 ====================